Essentials of Quality Assurance in Software Development

 In a nutshell, Quality Assurance, or QA, is a process of defining and managing a set of criteria for the development of dependable products.
 A well-designed quality assurance system reduces defects, enhances a company’s reputation, increases consumer trust in products, improves workflow efficiency, and provides a significant competitive edge.

 • Testing is the process of examining software code and design for faults and mistakes.
-There are several testing methods (Grey Box, Black Box, White Box, et. al.) that may be automated or performed manually by the QA team to verify the performance of a software’s code and design.
-Testing may take place throughout the software development life cycle’s testing phase or at any point during the development process.
+The QA team may automate or perform several testing methods (such as Grey Box, Black Box, White Box, etc.) to verify the performance of a software’s code and design.

-• Quality Control is known as the process of ensuring that the produced software meets the criteria and standards that were initially set by the client and product manager.
-It is carried out on a finished or almost finished product to verify that all of its features work together flawlessly.
-While testing is concerned with faults in code and design, quality control is concerned with the overall quality of the product.
+• Quality Control is the process of ensuring that the produced software meets the criteria and standards initially set by the client and product manager.
+It is performed on a finished or nearly finished product to verify the flawless integration of all its features.

 • On the other hand, Quality Assurance is a wide phrase that includes both testing and quality control and focuses on the entire quality of the software development process.
 It refers to the practice of continuously improving procedures in order to guarantee greater quality control.
 QA is engaged at every step of the development process, unlike testing and quality control.
 It ensures that each stage of the process (requirement collecting and analysis, planning, designing, coding and development, testing, and launch) is completed correctly, ensuring high quality throughout the project lifetime.